-Kalaloch Lodge (1) is located along U.S. 101, 36 miles south of Forks, perched dramatically above the Pacific coast.
-Amenities include Seacrest rooms and cabins, some with kitchenettes.
-All units feature private baths and upgraded furnishings, beds and linens.
+Kalaloch Lodge (1) is located along U.S. 101, 34 miles south of Forks, perched dramatically above the Pacific coast.
+All units feature private baths and upgraded furnishings, beds and linens, and some have kitchenettes.
 There are phones near the lobby, a gift shop, a mercantile store and camping supplies.
-The Creekside Restaurant has a dining room offering spectacular ocean views, hearty breakfasts, lunch specials, a full bar and a dinner menu featuring local, sustainable cuisine.
-For more information, call (866) 662-9969 or visit thekalalochlodge.com.
+Pet friendly.
+The Creekside Restaurant offers spectacular ocean views, a full bar and local, sustainable cuisine.
+For more information, call (866) 662-9928 or visit thekalalochlodge.com.
+(1)

 Lake Quinault Lodge (2) is located on the south shore of Lake Quinault in Olympic National Forest.
 The lobby of this 1920s lodge features living room-style furniture and a fireplace.
-There is one pay phone in the lobby only.
-Find a gift shop, seasonal guided lake and rain forest tours, boat rentals, game room, indoor pool and sauna.
+Find a gift shop, a game room, indoor pool, sauna and complimentary Wi-Fi.
 Rooms have private baths.
-Lakeside RV and campsites.
-The Roosevelt Dining Room, named after FDR -who visited in 1937- overlooks the lake, serves breakfast, lunch and dinner, and specializes in Pacific Northwest cuisine.
-For more information, call (800) 562-6672 or visit olympicnationalparks.com.
+There are also seasonal guided lake and rain forest tours and kayak, paddle board and canoe rentals.
+The Roosevelt Dining Room, named after FDR-who visited in 1937-overlooks the lake and specializes in Pacific Northwest cuisine.
+(9) (B)

-The Sol Duc Hot Springs Resort (3) is located 40 miles west of Port Angeles in the Sol Duc River Valley, is open from late March to late October.
-For more informanationalparks.com.
-There are 32 cabins and 1 riverside suite, 17 RV sites, all with private baths.
+Sol Duc Hot Springs Resort (3), located 41 miles west of Port Angeles in the Sol Duc River Valley, is open from late March to late October.
+There are 32 cabins, one riverside suite, 17 RV sites and 81 campsites.
 Pay phone outside lobby only.
-Gift shop, convenience store, outdoor freshwater swimming pool, 3 hot mineral springs pools and massage therapy.
-The Springs Restaurant overlooks the hot springs and offers Northwest seafood, chicken, vegetarian fare and pasta dishes.
-Grab lunch at the Poolside Deli. ®®
+Gift shop, convenience store, outdoor swimming pool, three hot mineral springs pools and massage therapy.
+The Springs Restaurant overlooks the hot springs and offers Northwest seafood, chicken, vegetarian fare and burgers.
+Grab lunch at the Poolside Deli. @D@& guest rooms in the lodge, lakeside chalets and rustic cabins.
+The lodge has a restaurant, soda fountain, gift shop, general store and boat rentals.
+Camper cabins and full hookup RV sites and campsites are also available.
+Sunnyside Cafe overlooks the lake and offers a friendly, casual atmosphere and traditional Northwest cuisine.
+(COC